alexmercerind/alexmercerind/README.md

 <hr>

 Looking for full-time opportunities from 2024 H2.
-Get in touch! 🤝
+Please get in touch! 🤝

 <!--